Foreskin Man

 Foreskin Man is a comic book created by Matthew Hess to protest against circumcision.
-The comic centers around Foreskin Man, a superhero who saves babies from being circumcised and fights their would-be circumcisers.
+The comic centers on Foreskin Man, a superhero who saves babies from being circumcised and fights their would-be circumcisers.

-Foreskin Man was created by Matthew Hess, the author of a proposed bill to ban medically unnecessary circumcisions of minors, during a 2010-2011 campaign to ban this procedure in San Francisco.
+Foreskin Man was created by Matthew Hess, the author of a proposed bill to ban medically unnecessary circumcisions of minors, during a 2010 to 2011 campaign to ban this procedure in San Francisco.
 The comic received criticism from advocates on both sides of the circumcision debate for its alleged use of anti-Semitic imagery.

 Background

 In 2010, intactivists (activists against infant circumcision) began an initiative to put a measure on San Francisco's November 2011 ballot that would ban all non-medically necessary circumcisions of minors.
-The effort was spearheaded by intactivist group Bay Area Intactivists, which used a bill whose text was written by Matthew Hess, the founder of San Diego-based intactivist website MGMbill.org (MGM being an acronym for "male genital mutilation", a term used by some intactivists to denounce circumcision).
+The effort was spearheaded by intactivist group Bay Area Intactivists, which used a bill whose text was written by Matthew Hess, the founder of San Diego–based intactivist website MGMbill.org (MGM being an acronym for "male genital mutilation", a term used by some intactivists to denounce circumcision).
 Hess also published Foreskin Man, a comic about a superhero who fights circumcisers and saves babies from them.
 In the comic, which currently has seven issues, superhero Foreskin Man battles enemies and saves boys from circumcisions in a variety of situations including hospital circumcisions, religious circumcisions, and tribal circumcisions.

 Plot

 Foreskin Man's alter ego is Miles Hastwick, a former corporate scientist now curator of the Museum of Genital Integrity.
 He is adamantly against the practice of circumcision.
 In the first issue, Hastwick comes up with the alter ego of Foreskin Man to fight against practitioners of circumcision and "the pro-circumcision lobby," whom he feels have gained too much power through "all of the well connected doctors and lawyers."
 In the second issue, Foreskin Man encounters and fights a "Monster Mohel".
 In the third issue of the comic, he teams up with a female heroine, dubbed "Vulva Girl," who fights to oppose female genital mutilation.
 Together, they travel to Kenya to stop tribal circumcisions.
 In the fourth issue, he travels to Turkey to prevent the teenage son of a belly dancer from receiving an Islamic circumcision.
-The fifth issue shows him battling against the head of a company that collects foreskins for use in cosmetics and, in the sixth issue, he goes to the Philippines to disrupt a tuli rite.
+The fifth issue shows him battling against the head of a company that collects foreskins for use in cosmetics.
+Finally, in the sixth issue, he goes to the Philippines to disrupt a tuli rite.

+Other media

+In 2011, Matthew Hess released the dance-pop single "Foreskin Man", which was sung by a woman credited as Vulva Girl.
+The song is referenced in issue six of the comics, where it serves as the ringtone of Malaya Luansing, one of Hastwick's employees.
+Additionally, Hess has produced Foreskin Man trading cards and T-shirts.